quincykwende/web-development/README.md

 A basic web development tutorials for beginners

 ## Purpose
-This tutrial is assist beginners
+This tutrial is to assist beginners

+### source
+Generated during Prof Erman Coşkun Web Development Lectures